Appendix I: Service Level and Support Services – HSMaaS / TSBaaS / RESTaaS

 Regular system maintenance that is not expected to have a negative impact on the use of the service (e.g., weekly perimeter infrastructure/server updates) will not be announced.

 Maintenance windows for service updates (e.g., HSM firmware or TSB updates) that provide new functionality will be announced with commercially reasonable effort at least two (2) weeks in advance for test and integration services (e.g., Sandbox (SBX)) or four (4) weeks for production services (e.g., ECO, Platinum), providing in general six (6) weeks of lead time.
 The service update is performed in the following order: First, the update is installed on the test and integration services.
 Four (4) weeks after the update of the test and integration services, the update will be applied to the productive service.
-During this period, Subscriber may verify the correct operation of the test and integration services.
-If Subscriber finds any negative impact on its application, they may submit a written request to Securosys.
+During this period, the Subscriber may verify the correct operation of the test and integration services.
+If the Subscriber finds any negative impact on its application, they may submit a written request to Securosys.
 Securosys will then, if economically justifiable, postpone the update for a maximum of another four (4) weeks.

 Emergency and security updates or patches can be implemented at any time without following the above-mentioned order.
 These updates will be announced without undue delay.